milonmaze/privacy-terms-observatory/about.att.com/csr/home/governance/transparency.html.md

 Society
 Governance
 Reporting
-Privacy Policy Terms of Use Accessibility Contact Us Subscribe to AT&T News Do Not Sell My Personal Information
+*Privacy Policy (updated) Terms of Use Accessibility Contact Us Subscribe to AT&T News Do Not Sell My Personal Information

 © 2021 AT&T Intellectual Property.
 All rights reserved.